RicardoChaseCo/Small_Community_Marketplace/README.md

 * Django authentication system for managing groups and permissions
 * Customized user model for Admin management
 * Securing APIs using Djoser and JWT as the auth engine
+* Django Signals for seperating commands and queries